ohmyjosh-dev/bagofairships-svg-icon-library/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This is a startert project that helps you build your own awesome icon library for any kind of framework or even for vanilla JS or *TypeScript*.
+This is a startert project that helps you build your own awesome icon library for any kind of framework or even for vanilla JS or _TypeScript_.
 Each SVG icons is processed, optimized and build for static code analysers to enable tree shaking.

 ## Getting started

 1. Fork this repository
-2. Customize the project by running a full text search and replacing all "REPLACE_ME" occurrences.
+2. Customize the project by running a full text search and replacing all "bag-of-airship-icons" occurrences.
 3. Place all you SVG icons into the `svg-icons` folder.
 4. Open up a terminal and type `npm run serve`.

 ## Delivering the icons

-Once you placed the icons inside the `svg-icons` folder you can deliver them to production. `npm run build` converts all the icons to *JavaScript* and generates the correct *TypeScript* declaration files into a `dist` folder.
+Once you placed the icons inside the `svg-icons` folder you can deliver them to production. `npm run build` converts all the icons to _JavaScript_ and generates the correct _TypeScript_ declaration files into a `dist` folder.

 ## Consuming your icon library

-Once published to *npm*, your icon library is ready to be consumed.
+Once published to _npm_, your icon library is ready to be consumed.
 There are various ways to consume the icon library.

 ### Vanilla JS

-To consum the icon library in *ES6* you can import icons from your library, create an SVG element and add the icon data to it.
+To consum the icon library in _ES6_ you can import icons from your library, create an SVG element and add the icon data to it.

 ```javascript
 // Import the icon from the icon library